oscarleonnogales/milestones/README.md

 - [Node.js](https://nodejs.org/en/)
 - [EJS](https://ejs.co/)

-See the package.json files in the client and server directories for a full list of dependencies.
+See the package.json file for a full list of dependencies.

 ## Authentication